DAFF0D11/dmenu-suite/README.md

 **Warning: passing ``-ex`` a key that is normally used by dmenu will override dmenu, and make it behave as *expected***

 # Scripts

+While these scripts exist and work seperatly, you could easily combine them with little work.

+For example, combining `Dmenu-chromium` with `Dmenu-emacs` to show all browser tabs and Emacs buffers in the same list.

 ## [Dmenu-chromium](https://github.com/DAFF0D11/dmenu-suite/blob/master/scripts/dmenu-chromium)